ankitects/anki-manual/src/studying.md

 will be shown above each button.
 If you’d prefer not to see the estimates, you can disable them in Anki’s [preferences](preferences.md).

+## Fuzz Factor

-Anki additionally adds a small amount of random variation ("fuzz") to the next due times, in order to prevent cards that were introduced together and always rated the same from always staying next to each other.
-In the v3 scheduler, this variation is reflected on the answer buttons.
+After you select an ease button, Anki also applies a small amount of random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day.
+This fuzz appear on the interval buttons from 2.1.45+, but not in previous versions, so if you are using a previous version and you’re noticing a slight discrepancy between what you select and the intervals your cards actually get, this is probably the cause.

 ## Editing and More